June 27, 2017

 Request for Proposals – NanoES Research Initiatives

-- Optional (for efforts claiming priority for low vibration/EMI space): Demonstrate a need for vibration / electromagnetic interference controlled space by incorporating Original Equipment Manufacturer (OEM) specifications and requirements documentation, statement of technical justification, and survey/measurement data (conducted by a 3rd party entity) of the current space that demonstrates its inadequacy in meeting the OEM’s specifications.
+Proposals that claim priority for low vibration/EMI space should incorporate original equipment manufacturer (OEM) specifications and requirements documentation, statement of technical justification, and survey/measurement data (conducted by a 3rd party entity) of the current space that demonstrates its inadequacy in meeting the OEM’s specifications.

-The NanoES Scientific Advisory Committee will meet monthly to review submissions and offer its recommendations to the NanoES Director and the NanoES Administrative Committee.
-This process is expected to continue through the coming academic year.
-We are looking forward to receiving exciting and visionary proposals.
+The NanoES Scientific Advisory Committee meets regularly to review submissions and offers its recommendations to the NanoES Director and the NanoES Administrative Committee, leading – if approved – to a memorandum of understanding (MOU) that governs the space assignment.
+This process is expected to continue through the academic year.